 Eman is a writer and engineer.
 She loves to research and write about historical and modern places in Egypt.

-By the end of the Ptolemaic period in Egypt, during the reign of Cleopatra VII (51-30 BC), the library began to be exposed to burn and destruction during the battles, of the struggle, for power.
+By the end of the Ptolemaic period in Egypt, during the reign of Cleopatra VII (51-30 BC), the library began to be exposed to burn and destruction during the battles for power.